Have you ever purposefully left something out (exactly where it was left) to see how long it will stay there until noticed and/or moved??

 lately i've been pushed out of my comfort zone a bit.

-i've had to adjust and be flexible for someone else.
+i've had to adjust and be flexible for someone else. there has been a lot more people around here,

 a lot more socializing going on...